 We often see, that over-pronated or flat feet may cause knee, hip and back problems, not mentioning slouching posture.
-We also witnessed, that improving the alignment of your feet may bring patients faster recovery from knee and back pain and certainly improves their posture, therefore we recommend to wear healthy footwear daily.
+We also witnessed, that improving the alignment of your feet may bring patients faster recovery from knee and back pain and certainly improves their posture, therefore we recommend to wear healthy footwear.

 How your shoes affect your posture

 Lets talk about footwear.
 Choices of appropriate footwear must be based on restoring and maintaining the properties of natural foot arch or/and compensating for lack of soft and “bouncy” surfaces to walk on.
 This is very effective approach, because it helps to restore natural balance in the chain of movement from foot through knees and hips into your back and neck.

-Some of the brands are more comfortable and soft but designed mostly for older ladies and gentlemen and although these shoes are more comfortable and pleasure to walk in, they have no where near enough support for your arch and not always wide enough to allow feet to work properly.
+Some of the brands are more comfortable and soft but designed mostly for older ladies and gentlemen and although these shoes are more comfortable and pleasure to walk in, they nowhere near to be as wide as required to naturally activate all the foot muscles and ligaments including big toe engagement.

-And by the way, if there is no strong arch support, your weight is distributed between two points of the foot – the spot below the big toe (head of first metatarsal) keeping the big toe itself – inactive, and the hill, that causes the development of bunions and hill spores and also through over stretching the ligaments at the base of your foot it may give you the plantar fasciitis – an inflammation of the ligaments at the sole of your foot which makes walking painful.
+And, if there is no correct foot alingment your weight is distributed between two points of the foot – the spot below the big toe (head of first metatarsal) keeping the big toe itself – inactive, and the hill, that causes the development of bunions and hill spores and also through over stretching the ligaments at the base of your foot it may give you the plantar fasciatis – an inflammation of the ligaments at the sole of your foot which makes walking painful.